natanaeljr/esp32-MPU-driver/README.md

 # MPU Driver (esp32 idf)

-Library in first stage development.
+Library in first stage of development.

-You can clone it right into your project components directory or into a specific library path.
+You can clone it directly into your project components directory or in a specific library path.